timoast/sinto/docs/basic_usage.rst

       -t BARCODETAG, --barcodetag BARCODETAG
                             Read tag storing cell barcode information (default = "CB") -c CELLS, --cells CELLS
-                            Path to file containing cell barcodes to retain, or a comma-separated list of cell barcodes.
+                            Path to file containing cell barcodes to retain, or a comma- separated list of cell barcodes.
 If None (default), use all cell barocodes present in the BAM file.
       --barcode_regex BARCODE_REGEX
                             Regular expression used to extract cell barcode from read name.
 If None (default), extract cell barcode from read tag.
 Use "[^:]*" to match all characters up to the first colon.
       --use_chrom USE_CHROM
                             Regular expression used to match chromosomes to be included in output.
 Default is "(?i)^chr" to match all chromosomes starting with "chr", case insensitive
       --max_distance MAX_DISTANCE
                             Maximum distance between integration sites for the fragment to be retained.
 Allows filtering of implausible fragments that likely result from incorrect mapping positions.
 Default is 5000 bp.
       --min_distance MIN_DISTANCE
                             Minimum distance between integration sites for the fragment to be retained.
 Allows filtering of implausible fragments that likely result from incorrect mapping positions.
 Default is 10 bp.
       --chunksize CHUNKSIZE
                             Number of BAM file entries to iterate over before collapsing the fragments and writing to disk.
 Higher chunksize will use more memory but will be faster.
       --shift_plus SHIFT_PLUS
                             Number of bases to shift Tn5 insertion position by on the forward strand.
       --shift_minus SHIFT_MINUS
                             Number of bases to shift Tn5 insertion position by on the reverse strand.
       --collapse_within     Take cell barcode into account when collapsing duplicate fragments.
                             Setting this flag means that fragments with the same coordinates can be identified provided they originate from a different cell barcode.
 Fragment file format
 ~~~~~~~~~~~~~~~~~~~~~